w3c/wai-tutorials/source/images/textual.html.erb.md

 ## Image of text used as an unlinked logo
 {:.ex}

 The following image is the logo for the Web Accessibility Initiative.
-It's not part of a link, so the text alternative is “Web Accessibility Initiative”.
-There's no need to mention that it is a logo.
+It’s not part of a link, so the text alternative is “Web Accessibility Initiative”.
+There’s no need to mention that it is a logo.

 {::nomarkdown}
 <%= sample_start %>